 “Because, he said, “I sometimes have a queer feeling in regard to you-especially when you are near me, as now: *it is as if I had a string somewhere under my left ribs, tightly and inextricably knotted to a similar string situated in the corresponding quarter of your little frame.
 And if that boisterous channel, and two hundred miles or so of land some broad between us, *I am afraid that cord of communion will be snapt; then I’ve a nervous notion I should take to bleeding inwardly.” ~Mr. Rochester to Jane.

-*and that is what it feels like to be a mother.
+*and that is what it feels like to become a mother.